artnas/UnityVoxelMeshGPU/README.md

 ## How it works

-- generate voxels compute is run, voxel data (0/1) is generated using 3d noise
+- generate voxels compute -> voxel data (0/1) is generated using 3d noise
-- feedback compute is run, this iterates all voxels and calculates the count of vertices and indices which will be required for the mesh
+- feedback compute -> iterates all voxels and calculates the count of vertices and indices which will be required for the mesh
-- voxelizer compute is run, this iterates all voxels and puts vertex and index data into the buffers
+- voxelizer compute -> iterates all voxels and writes vertex and index data into the buffers
 - the mesh is drawn with Graphics.DrawProceduralIndirect using data from index and vertex buffers

 The mesh is generated on the GPU and is never read back to the CPU to create a Mesh object, that would be very slow by comparison (5 FPS).